SilhDing/SilhDing.github.io/source/_posts/socialnetwork.md

 Our framework offers a feasible way to analyze social network posts data and query data based on user-defined requirements, as well as display the analysis result in multiple ways with extensible display plugins.
 Users may design and implement their own plugins, register them to the framework, and that's it!
 Our framework will bring all together to you.

 Across the project, we kept asking some questions to us:
-- How can you gurantee extensibility and flexibility if you want to design and implement a framework that might be used by many people across different domains?
+- How can you guarantee extensibility and flexibility if you want to design and implement a framework that might be used by many people across different domains?
 - "Maximizing reuse minimizes use." (*C. Szyoerski*) So how do you trade off between "use" and "reuse"?
 - Have you ever consider a proper name for your APIs?